unparalleled-js/docs-1/features/collection.md

 ---

 # Collection by Workato
-Collection by Workato is robust native application that provides you with the tools to manipulate datasets.
+Collection by Workato is a robust native application that provides you with the tools to manipulate table data.
 You can use Collection to synchronize related data across multiple systems (databases, web services).

 ## Why use Collection
-Collection allows you manipulate data with smartlists. smartlist can reformat CSV files to match the format in your target system.
-You can create smartlists using flattened arrays with no nesting or import CSV files.
-Customize the column headers according to your use case requirements.
+Collection allows you to run SQL statements with data from multiple sources.
+You can create temporary tables from a list input or CSV file.
+Subsequently, you can perform a variety of SQL queries to arrive at the required output for your use case.

-Workato smartlists are temporary meaning it exists only for the duration of the job and it will not persist across multiple jobs.
+Collection tables (also called **Collection lists**) are temporary meaning it exists only for the duration of the job and it will not persist across multiple jobs.
 Once you are done processing the data, load them directly to your target system.

 ### Transformation
 Collection is built on SQL lite and functions like any database.
-You can create list and query them using standard SQL operators.
-Filter the data with `JOIN`, `WHERE`, `DELETE` statements to shiv through the smartlist for the important information.
+You can create lists and query them using standard SQL syntax.
+Use common SQL keywords like `WHERE`, `GROUP BY` and `JOIN` to manipulate data from tables into your desired format.

 Subsequently, load them directly into your target system with the Collection output or export the data as a CSV file.

 ### Collection works with large datasets
 Collection excels at moving large datasets.
 Batch your tables and run them in parallel for optimal speed.
-Run a recipes with 1,000 or 1,000,000 records with the same ease.
+Run recipes with 1,000 or 1,000,000 records with the same ease.

 You will not have to worry about storage capacity with Collection.
 Extract them to Workato directly for processing without needing to recruit a third-party application.